Begging: Bulgaria

 Systematic begging is illegal in Bulgaria by article 329 of the penal code.

 Canada

 The province of Ontario introduced its Safe Streets Act in 1999 to restrict specific kinds of begging, particularly certain narrowly defined cases of "aggressive" or abusive begging.
 In 2001 this law was upheld under the Canadian Charter of Rights and Freedoms.
 The law was further upheld by the Court of Appeal for Ontario in January 2007.

 One response to the anti-panhandling laws which were passed was the creation of the Ottawa Panhandlers Union which fights for the political rights of panhandlers.
 The union is a shop of the Industrial Workers of the World.

 British Columbia enacted its own Safe Streets Act in 2004 which resembles the Ontario law.
 There are also critics in that province who oppose such laws.

+Chile

+Begging in Chile has been decriminalized since 1998.
+Nevertheless, municipal governments from time to time attempt to reintroduce begging bans as city ordinances.

 China

 Begging in China is illegal if: